dmwm/CMSMonitoring/rucio-dataset-monitoring/README.md

 The `rucio-dataset-monitoring` package serves [Rucio](https://rucio.readthedocs.io/) aggregated data, which is stored in MongoDB, using JQuery [datatables](https://datatables.net/).

-Package development is in still progress.
-You may see test page from :rocket: [here](http://cmsweb-test1.cern.ch:31280/) :rocket: , beware that some functionalities not there yet.
+You may see page :rocket: [here](https://cms-dm-monitoring.cern.ch/) :rocket:.

 ### Introduction